-Let's look more closely at work, busyness, as an addiction that blocks creative energy.
+Workaholism is an addiction, and like all addictions, it blocks creative energy.
+The desire to block the flow of creative energy is an underlying reason for addiction.
 If we are too busy to do Morning Pages, Creative Soul Dates, we are probably too busy to hear the voice of authentic creative desires.
-The phrase "I'm working," has an unassailable air of goodness and duty to it.
-But we are often working to avoid ourselves, our spouses/partners, our real feelings.
+The phrase "I'm working," has a certain unassailable air of goodness and duty to it.
+The truth is, we are often working to avoid ourselves, our spouses/partners, our real feelings.